 Freezing pizza dough is perfect because:

-- You can quickly and easily include your own healthy pizza into your monthly meal planning.
+- It makes meal planning simple.
+You can quickly and easily include your own healthy pizza into your monthly meal planning, whether you make it once or weekly.

-- It’s a fun and cheaper-than-delivery pizza the whole family will like, in under an hour!
+- Quick and easy.
+It’s a fun and cheaper-than-delivery pizza the whole family will like, in under an hour!

-- You can always make extra batches of dough and have them on hand for whenever you need them!
+- Prep ahead.
+You can always make extra batches of dough and have them on hand whenever you need them!

-- Freeze various types of pizza dough like my Overnight Einkorn Pizza Dough and my Homemade Pizza Dough.
+- Versatile.
+Freeze various types of pizza crusts like my Overnight Einkorn Pizza Dough and my Homemade Pizza Dough.

-Here are my two recipes for pizza dough that I know freeze well.
+Here are my two recipes for fresh pizza dough that I know freeze well.

-Note: If you have a fresh grocery store pizza dough that you like to use, you can also follow these steps for freezing.
+Note: If you have a fresh store-bought pizza dough that you like to use, you can also follow these steps for how to freeze pizza dough.

 This is important!
 Most pizza dough recipes using yeast call for one rise, even if it’s a short one (10-30 minutes).

-The first rise is what allows the dough to come together into actual dough rather than ingredients you tossed into a mixer.
-Plus the yeast feeds on the sugar and starches and grows, which is what will give you the rise when the dough actually bakes.
+The first rise is what allows the dough to come together.
+Plus, the yeast feeds on the sugar and starches and expands, which is what will give you the rise when the dough actually bakes.

-Once the dough has finished the first rise, pound out any air bubbles, fold the dough over itself a few times (5-10 times is usually enough) and shape it into a round disc.
+Once the dough has finished the first rise, divide into equal-sized portions for one crust each.
+Place on a lightly floured surface or parchment paper and pound out any air bubbles.
+Then fold the dough over itself a few times (5-10 times is usually enough), and shape it into a round disc.

 If your shaping skills are rusty and your round disc turns into a triangle or rectangle, or any other non-round shape, that’s totally fine.